cncf/devstats.archive/docker/README.md

 # One command test all

 - Use `PASS=...
 DEPLOY_FROM=host|container ./docker/docker_test_all.sh` to test full deployment from either the host or the container.
+It will try to use `/etc/github/oauth` as a GitHub OAuth token (if file is present, otherwise it will use public mode - very restricted).
+- Or specify GitHub OAuth token manually `GHA2DB_GITHUB_OAUTH=...
+PASS=...
+DEPLOY_FROM=host|container ./docker/docker_test_all.sh` to test full deployment from either the host or the container.